Transparency

 Every result carries a confidence score.
 Here is what it means and why it can be less than 100%.

 An official API returned a definitive result, or a registry-level RDAP response confirmed availability.
-For domains: RDAP 404.
-For social: YouTube Data API, Twitch Helix, GitHub REST API, or Reddit JSON endpoint returning a clean 404.
+For domains, that means an authoritative registry “not found.”
+For social, it means the platform's own official API reporting that no such account exists.
 Results at this level are what we use as the baseline for monitoring alerts.

 Multiple signals point the same direction but no single authoritative source confirmed it.
 For example: an HTTP 200 on a profile page with matching og:title content, or a clean redirect to a search results page.
 Reliable for most use cases, but worth a manual spot check before buying a domain or committing to a brand.